 The very German Eddie Kessler is played by Anthony Laciura, who is very American.
 The casting crew was in fact surprised when they learned that Laciura, who had made his entire introduction in a German accent, was actually an Italian-American from the Bronx.

-Fake American: Englishmen Stephen Graham, Anatol Yusef and Jack Huston as Al Capone, Meyer Lansky and Richard Harrow, respectively.
+Fake American: Englishmen Stephen Graham, Anatol Yusef, Jack Huston, Marc Pickering, and Ian Hart as Al Capone, Meyer Lansky, Richard Harrow, young Nucky Thompson, and young Ethan Thompson, respectively.

 Fake Irish: Scottish Kelly Macdonald and Englishman Charlie Cox as Margaret Rohan Schroeder and Owen Sleater.
 Also, Scot Tony Curran as Margaret's brother Eamon.
 Irish-American Nucky Thompson is played by Italian-American Steve Buscemi who is of half Irish descent.